vishesh-py/HTML/README.md

 <p>The project is live on <strong>Vercel</strong></p>
 <p>👉 <a href="https://html-smoky-two.vercel.app/" target="_blank">html-smoky-two.vercel.app</a></p>

-<p>If you think, if any betterment and change is needed you are invited to contribute in it.
+<p>If you think, any betterment and change is needed you are invited to contribute in it.
 Opensource for a reason :)</p>

 <h2>⭐ Support</h2>